Scientific lead

 PhD / Post-doctorate fellows

-The Noble Gas facility is a research laboratory dedicated to the analysis of noble gases (He, Ne, Ar, Kr, Xe) and nitrogen in samples, whether (1) solid (e.g. rocks and minerals from the terrestrial mantle and crust or various planetary bodies), (2) liquid (water and underground fluids) or (3) gaseous (e.g. atmospheric, volcanic, or geothermal gases).
+The Noble Gas facility is a research laboratory dedicated to the analysis of noble gases (He, Ne, Ar, Kr, Xe) and nitrogen from solid samples (rocks and minerals originating from the terrestrial mantle and crust or various planetary bodies), liquid samples (water and subsurface fluids), or gaseous samples (atmospheric, volcanic, or geothermal gases).

 Equipment